GaloyMoney/blink/README.md

   - Support for clearnet and TOR
   - Support for invoices with and without specified amount
   - Route probing to pre-display an accurate fee and mitigate attacks based on expensive routing
+  - Channel data backup to dropbox and google cloud storage
 - Custodial storage of all user assets
   - Limited funds stored in hot-wallet (keys kept on servers)
   - Threshold based rebalancing to cold-storage (keys stored on offline hardware devices)